Rayandri/Puissance4/README.md

 # Puissance4
-Connect 4 game with AI opponent and two-player mode, implemented in Python for a high school NSI project.
+Connect 4 with AI is a Python implementation of the classic Connect 4 game.
+Developed as part of a high school NSI project, it features a graphical user interface and includes an AI opponent for single-player mode.
+The project's main focus was to create a competitive AI player to provide an immersive gaming experience.
+Additionally, the game supports a two-player mode for interactive gameplay.